-After enabling Restrictions, you'll see an Allow section at the top that lets you toggle off certain apps you don't want your child using.
-Perhaps you don't want them using Safari, for example, and accessing the internet at large, or using the camera to FaceTime.
-You can also prevent your kid from installing or deleting apps or making in-app purchases.
+After toggling on Content & Privacy Restrictions at the top, you'll see an Allowed Apps section that lets you toggle off certain apps you don't want your child using.
+Perhaps you don't want your kid to have access to Safari, for example, or the internet at large, or to use the camera to FaceTime.
+And in the iTunes & App Store Purchases section, you can prevent your kid from installing or deleting apps or making in-app purchases.

-Below the Allow section is Allowed Content where you can you can prevent your child from purchasing R-rated movies and TV shows rated TV-MA.
+Below the Allowed Apps section is Content Restrictions, where you can prevent your child from purchasing R-rated movies and TV shows rated TV-MA.
 You can also select content ratings for music and podcasts, books and apps.
 For websites, I suggest choosing Limit Adult Content or, for smaller kids, Specific Website Only and then making selections from the list and adding your own.

+In the Privacy area, you can prevent your child from turning off Location Services, Share My Location and other settings.
+If you want to be able to keep tabs on your child's whereabouts, keep both location services from being disabled.
 I would also check the Photos line here to see which apps are accessing your child's photos.
-Instagram, Facebook and Pinterest might be OK with you, but if you see an unfamiliar app with access, then it might be time for a conversation with your kid about what that app is doing with his or her photos and how photos can never really be deleted once they're on the internet.
+Instagram, Facebook and Pinterest might be OK with you, but if you see an unfamiliar app with access, then it might be time for a conversation with your kid about what that app is doing with those photos and how photos can never really be deleted once they're on the internet.

-Further down on the Restrictions page, the Allowed changes section lets you prevent your child from making changes on their iPhone.
-You can prevent your kid from making changes to his or her account and the cellular data plan.
+In the next area, Allow Changes, you can prevent your child from making changes to other items, such as passcode and data plan.
 The last item listed -- Do Not Disturb While Driving -- should be enabled and not changed for any iPhone user of driving age.

 Also on Family Sharing, check Location Sharing in the Shared Features section and make sure it's enabled.
-This lets you know that you can use the Find My Friends app to see where your iPhone-toting child is, should they fail to answer a call or a text.
+This lets you know that you can use the Find My Friends app to see where your iPhone-toting child is, which you might want to check if, say, you fail to get an answer to a call or text.